col/act_as_importable/README.md

 # ActAsImportable

-Help you easily import models from a CSV file.
+Helps you easily import records from a CSV file.

 ## Installation